freedomofpress/securedrop/docs/hardware.rst

 before using it.
 However, we do recommend taping over the IR receiver with some opaque masking tape.

-Note that if you do want to use a NUC for the SVS, you *should not* use any of the new generation of NUCs, which have names starting with "NUC5" (e.g.
+Note that if you do want to use a NUC for the *SVS*, you *should not* use any of the new generation of NUCs, which have names starting with "NUC5" (e.g.
 `NUC5i5RYK <https://www-ssl.intel.com/content/www/us/en/nuc/nuc-kit-nuc5i5ryk.html>`__..